-Now that you know you can schedule meetings on Slack, you may be wondering how to use your AI assistant in this new (for them) channel.
+Now that you know you can schedule meetings on Slack (install our Slack app here), you may be wondering how to use your AI assistant in this new (for them) channel.

 So, without further delay, here’s a quick guide to scheduling with Amy + Andrew on Slack.